Alex Crawford: Coverage of the Northern Mali conflict

 Crawford was active in covering the Northern Mali conflict from 15 January 2013 until the end of French military operations.
 Her Sky News team was the first to enter Timbuktu after it was liberated by French forces.

+Coverage of the Victoria Falls

+In 2015, Crawford reported that the Victoria Falls, separating the nations of Zambia and Zimbabwe, was drying up.
+Tourism promoters and local leaders in both Zimbabwe and Zambia accused Crawford of being an alarmist and 'creating the news she reported on', by insisting on what the interviewees said in her report.
+The interviewees included a range of local workers, civilians, WWF leaders and an exclusive interview with the Zambian President who declared the drought the result of climate change.
+Every 10 years or so, the Zambezi river which passes through the falls experiences very high or very low water levels, a fact that Crawford was accused of not including in her report.

 Coverage of the Syrian Civil War

 In April 2019, amid the Dawn of Idlib military operation, Crawford and her media team, including Sky producer Martin Vowles and two civilian activists came under fire from Syrian government forces in the contested village of Hbit in the northern Idlib Governorate.
 Crawford said, "we were spotted by a military drone and then repeatedly shot at with what we believe were 125mm shells probably fired from a T-72 Russian battle tank".
 Bilal Abdul Kareem, an activist from New York, who had been acting as Crawford's guide was injured in the shelling by shrapnel and taken to Khan Shaykhun for medical treatment.